boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {:numbered="false"}

-   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, and Jie Dong for their reviews of this document and for providing valuable comments.
+   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Jie Dong, and Greg Mirsky for their reviews of this document and for providing valuable comments.